waTeim/node-julia/README.md

 node-julia
 ==========

-A Julia engine embedded in node.
+Fast and simple access to Julia embedded in node.

 # Installation